Remark on the Adiabatic Limit of Quantum Zakharov System: Introduction

-which describes the propagation of Langmuir waves in an ionised plasma.
-Here a complex-valued $E(x,t)$ describes a slowly-varying envelope of a rapidly oscillating electric field, and a real-valued $n(x,t)$ describes the deviation of the ion density from its mean.
-Classical solutions satisfy the conservation of mass and energy as follows:
+The classical Zakharov system \cite{zakharov1972collapse} (\eqref{qzs} with $\epsilon=0$) describes the propagation of Langmuir waves in an ionized plasma where the complex-valued $E(x,t)$ describes a slowly-varying envelope of a rapidly oscillating electric field and the real-valued $n(x,t)$ describes the deviation of the ion density from its mean.
+On the other hand, \eqref{qzs} accounts for the \textit{quantum effects} on the nonlinear interaction between $E$ and $n$ with $\epsilon = \frac{\hbar w_i}{k_B T_e}$ where the fourth-order modification is experimentally relevant in the presence of dense and cold plasmas, which occurs in astrophysical settings; see \cite{garcia2005modified,haas2011quantum,haas2009quantum} for more physical background.

-The ion acoustic speed is proportional to $\lambda>0$, and the \textit{adiabatic limit} $\lambda\rightarrow\infty$ was studied by Schochet-Weinstein \cite{zakharov1972collapse}.
-In that regime, the second time-derivative term becomes negligible, at least formally, and under the assumption that $n+|E|^2$ vanishes at the infinity, the limiting function $E$ satisfies the cubic focusing nonlinear Schr\"odinger equation (NLS):

-Physically the adiabatic limit corresponds to the assumption that the fluctuation in electric fields instantaneously affects that of plasma.
-Under some hypotheses, they proved \cite{schochet1986nonlinear} that $(1)$ is locally well-posed in some time interval $[0,T]$ (with $T$ independent of $\lambda$), and also identified rigorously the nonlinear Schr\"odinger limit, both in the strong and weak sense, as $\lambda\rightarrow\infty$.
-Later Ozawa-Tsutsumi found the optimal convergence rate for this nonlinear Schr\"odinger limit \cite{ozawa1992nonlinear}.\\

-On the other hand, the following more detailed model accounts for the \textit{quantum effects} on the nonlinear interaction between Langmuir waves and ion-acoustic waves:

-where $\epsilon = \frac{\hbar w_i}{k_B T_e}>0$; $\hbar$ is the Planck's constant divided by $2\pi$, $w_i$, ion plasma frequency, $k_B$, Boltzmann's constant, and $T_e$, the electrons' temperature.
-As before, the classical solutions of $(3)$ satisfy the mass and energy conservation as follows:

-for a quick variational treatment on conservation laws, see \cite{jiang2014one}.
-The consideration of $\epsilon$ would for example be experimentally relevant in the case of dense and cold plasmas, which occur in astrophysical scenarios; see \cite{garcia2005modified,haas2011quantum,haas2009quantum} for more physical background.\\